SagarFall2022/AI/SQLAgent/README.md

 ---

-This README provides a comprehensive overview and setup instructions for your project, helping users get started quickly and effectively.
+This README provides a comprehensive overview and setup instructions for your project, helping users get started quickly and effectively, including the text embedding functionality.